 The first step would be ensuring the college has a really good system in place for recycling or composting leftover food.
 The second step would be seeing if there was a way for dining hall food that isn’t eaten to go to help feed the homeless or get used in a practically helpful way rather than getting cooked, laid out and then thrown directly in the trash.

 “Plastic is one of the most serious issues facing environmentalists today.
 It’s everywhere and it lasts forever, and the production of plastic is even extremely environmentally dangerous.
 As much as possible people should avoid it and find alternatives”, says Lydia Kimber, educator at BoomEssays and StateOfWriting.

 Water bottles are a prime issue, sadly, particularly in the US.
 Making sure your college campus is fitted with filling stations and even, if possible, providing each member of the student body with a reusable water bottle, could make a huge difference over all.
 It may seem small, but it’s so easy and could actually end up making an impact on the environment and on people’s mindsets.

 You can feel a bit small when you’re in college, just one of many others.
 But, if you are really passionate about ‘greenifying’ your college campus then you should, as this list demonstrates, be able to find some practical, achievable options for doing your part to make a lasting change.

-Chloe Bennet is a health writer at Academic Writing Service and Essayroo portals.
+Chloe Bennet is a health writer.
 She writes about eco living and promotes green campuses.
 Also, she is an educator at Dissertation Writing Service.